OrhanKupusoglu/find-first-id/README.md

 N is a template non-type parameter for std::bitset, therefore this is a constraint on the use of std::bitset.

-Ordered sets, [std::set](https://en.cppreference.com/w/cpp/container/set), provide an elegant, but relatively slow solution.
+Ordered sets, [std::set](https://en.cppreference.com/w/cpp/container/set), provide two elegant solutions:
+- keep track of used IDs, i.e. set is increasing
+- keep track of available IDs, i.e. set is decreasing

+As we will see during the benchmarks, this choice has a huge impact on the performance of this solution.

 &nbsp;